Biont/sway-launcher-desktop/README.md

 ```

 ### Setup a Terminal command
 Some of your desktop entries will probably be TUI programs that expect to be launched in a new terminal window.
 Those entries have the `Terminal=true` flag set and you need to tell the launcher which terminal emulator to use.
 Pass the `TERMINAL_COMMAND` environment variable with your terminal startup command to the script to use your preferred terminal emulator.
-The script will default to `termine -e`
+The script will default to `termite -e`